dhutapratama/docs/dusk.md

 <a name="cookies"></a>
 ### Cookies

 You may use the `cookie` method to get or set an encrypted cookie's value.
-By default, all of the cookies created by Laravel are encrypted:
+By default, all of the cookies created by Lets are encrypted:

     $browser->cookie('name');